guth01/Refyne-2.0/README.md

-# 📊 AutoRefine: Intelligent Data Preprocessing for ML
+# 📊 Refyne 2.0: Intelligent Data Preprocessing for ML

 **AutoRefine** is a lightweight, web application that automates the **refining and enhancement of tabular datasets**.
 Simply upload your raw CSV or Excel file, and AutoRefine instantly returns a clean, structured version — **ready for training with traditional machine learning models**.